PrimaryEnglish

 As a teacher, you can guide your class to achieve this purpose by carrying out the following steps in your teaching sequence.

-Fact file example and features
+Fact file features

 Fact file example